 When your loved one suffers from dementia, you will do anything to get them the quality care they need.
 What many people do not realize is that quality dementia care starts right at home.
-The best thing you can do for your loved one is to understand common dementia behaviors and respond appropriately.
-We have created an outline of common behaviors and how they present themselves.
+The best thing you can do for your loved one is to understand the common behaviors of dementia and respond appropriately.
+We have created an outline of common dementia behaviors and how they present themselves.

 Common Behaviors Of Dementia